 Source WSJ.com at 10:30 Monday (Aug.
 9)

 It’s difficult to find one piece of data that can clearly and definitively suggest this is the tipping point for Fed policy.
 The Fed has recently said it will be patient.
-One Crosscurrent to the added jobs is talk of new cases of the coronavirus.
+One crosscurrent to the added jobs is talk of new cases of the coronavirus.
 This factor runs counter to the jobs data in that there is talk of slowing or reversing the return to work momentum.
-There is every reason to believe that the Fed will eventually have to end the easy money party.
+There is every reason to believe that the Fed will eventually have to end the easy money stance.
 When they do, the huge treasury market will increase in attractiveness.
 The market has thought they have seen the change in tide many times this year.
-The false starts up until now have largely been buying opportunities.
+The false starts up until now have largely turned out to be buying opportunities.

 The Worst Trading Months of the Year (Statistically)